 1. Review Your Budget

-The first stop in finding ways to save is to take a hard look at your current budget.
+The first step in finding ways to save is to take a hard look at your current budget.
 And if you don’t have a budget you need one!

 You may simply have too much allocated for certain parts of your budget.
 Ahem, entertainment!
 While going out to eat or having drinks is fun, it might be robbing your future from you.
 And it could be preventing you from saving money like you need to.

 Just say no now, long enough to increase your savings in order to make more.
 And, someday, maybe you can go out to eat as much as you want.

-In any case, review each line of your budget and see if there is a place where you can find extra funds to push to savings.
+In any case, review each line of your budget and see if there is a place where you can find extra funds to push to your savings account.
 Read this guide for tips on exactly how much you should save each month.

 2. Track every penny you spend

 One possible issue with not finding ways to save when you are on a tight budget is that what you are spending is getting away from you.

 It is easy to ignore small expenses, to spend and forget and then at the end of the month you wonder where the heck all your money went!

 If you are on a tight budget, with not a lot of income you need to be extra vigilant.
 Track every penny of your budget that you spend.
 It can help you find ways to save more, even on a small budget.

-It will not only help you understand where you could find money to add to savings, but could also help you just spend less in general.
+It will not only help you understand where you could find money to save, but could also help you spend less in general.

 Chances are you don’t, and if you track everything, and spend less pennies every day, at the end of the month that adds up to dollars.